jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 ### Service Status page
-Investigate Current and historical status of each SQL Server support service.
+Investigate the current and historical status of each SQL Server support service.

 #### Service Status grid
 Shows the current status of each SQL Server support service.